Tourism in Kerala: Festivals

 The major festival in Kerala is Onam.
 Kerala has also a number of religious festivals.
 Thrissur Pooram, Attukal Pongala, Beema Palli Uroos, and Chettikulangara Bharani are the major temple festivals in Kerala.
 The Thrissur Pooram is conducted at the Vadakumnathan temple, Thrissur.
 The Sivarathri is also an important festival in Kerala.
 Aluva Sivarathri festival is the most famous festival related to Sivaratri.
 Festivals like Christmas and Easter are observed by the Christians.
 Parumala Perunnal, Manarkadu, Arthunkal, Thumpoly, Edathua Perunnal are the other regional festivals of Christians.
 Eid al-Fitr and Eid al-Adha are celebrated by the Muslim community.
 The annual festival Thirayattam is conducted in the village shrine of the south Malabar region in Kerala.

 Kochi-Muziris Biennale

 Kochi-Muziris Biennale is the largest art exhibition in the country and the biggest contemporary art festival in Asia conducted every year in the city of Kochi.
 The first Biennale in India was conducted in Kochi from 12 December 2012 till 13 March 2013.

+The Wayanad Literature Festival is India's largest rurally held literature festival.
+It's a biennale, and takes place every even year.
+Speakers from across the country come to speak about literature, politics and media.
+Notable speakers from the last edition include, Prakash Raj, Parvathy Thiruvothu, Sheela Tomy, Dhanya Rajendran, amongst others.